-The following witty comment was brought to you by my latest WordPress plugin, Hello Simpsons Chalkboard Gag: I will not “let the dogs out”.
+The following witty comment was brought to you by my latest WordPress plugin, Hello Simpsons Chalkboard Gag: There was no Roman god named “Fartacus”.

 Everything following the colon above was dynamically pulled from a listing of all past chalkboard gags by Bart Simpson.
 And no, I did not have to sit through the hundreds of episodes, painstakingly writing down each one.
 Thanks to The Simpsons Archive, I was able to just write a tiny Perl script that parsed their listing of gags from each episode.

 This plugin was inspired by two sources.
 The first was my love of the over-two-decade-old television show and the second was a desire to show something a little more interesting than lines from Hello Dolly in my WordPress admin area.
 Let me explain: by default, WordPress comes with a plugin that shows a line from Hello Dolly at the top right corner of every page on the administration side of the site (not visible to general viewers of the site).